openscm/openscm-twolayermodel/docs/source/development.rst

 - pull requests

 Please report issues or discuss feature requests in the `OpenSCM Two Layer Model issue tracker`_.
-If your issue is a feature request or a bug, please use the templates available, otherwise, simply open a normal issue :)
+If your issue is a feature request or a bug, please use the templates available, otherwise, simply open a normal issue.

 As a contributor, please follow a couple of conventions: